 Call for Proposals

 A Working Group is formed by individuals from two or more Corridor-affiliated institutions in different locales to organize activities centered on a theme, concern, or issue in the humanities.
-Groups apply for funding to support their academic year collaborations (Fall and Spring semester awards only).
-Many Groups are open to new members, and proposals for New Working Groups are always welcome.
+Groups apply for funding to support their academic year collaborations.
+Many existing Groups are open to new members, and proposals for New Working Groups are always welcome.
 All groups are expected to explain how their collaborative work contributes to the humanities, provide strong funding rationales, and to rotate awards across Corridor locations and host institutions over time.

 What can be funded?
-Corridor funding can support a wide array of activities and regional collaborations.
+Working Group activities take many forms and our funding supports a wide array of activities and regional collaborations.
 Browse our models of collaboration and our Calendar for examples of what's possible.
 Note that Corridor funding may not be used for regularly held annual conferences or meetings of a scholarly society.

 1. New Working Group: Award funding is up to $3,000.
 Once established, Working Groups may submit proposals as a Continuing Working Group in categories 2 or 3, below.

-2. Continuing Working Group:** Established Working Groups may apply for up to $3,500-4,000 per award, not to exceed a cap of $7,000 across multiple awards within the same academic year.
-(Possible examples: proposing two $3,500 awards -or- three $2,300 awards, etc. where no single award exceeds $4,000 and multiple awards do not exceed $7,000 in total, within the same cycle).
+2. Continuing Working Group:** Established Working Groups may apply for up to $4,000 per award, not to exceed a cap of $7,000 across multiple awards within the same academic year.
+(Examples: proposing two $3,500 awards -or- three $2,300 awards, or any combo that meets the above criteria.)

 *Additional funds to support accessibility are available beyond these award levels, in any category.
 Working Groups should provide a clear rationale and projected costs for any anticipated accommodation services, in the designated section of your proposal.